Sato-Isolated/MindLated/README.md

 if you want to help me by improving the obfuscator you can check the project

-I am looking for a very nice theme if anyone has one do an issues
+I am looking for a very nice theme if anyone has one do an issues please :)

 ![alt text](https://i.imgur.com/IUfJIPd.png)